 Bird houses are designed to give wild birds a warm, secure place to rest their heads.
 These houses can also provide them with much-needed shelter from the elements, not to mention dangerous predators.
-They will also allow the cautious bird to monitor their local food source and avoid confrontations with other birds in the yard that are aggressive with your bird feeders.
+They will also allow the cautious bird to monitor their local food source and avoid confrontations with other more aggressive birds in your yard.

 My in-depth buyer’s guide and the product recommendations I’ve included here will show you exactly what you need out of a birdhouse that’s comfortable, secure, and made to last.
 Below, you’ll find a comparison chart that lists each of the models that made it onto my best-of list, their top features, and how they are rated.